 3. Start Your Day Off Right

-A well-balanced diet, in general, will provide your body with the right kind of energy so you can keep up with the business of mom life.
-If you take that balanced diet and only apply it to breakfast
+If you’re a low energy mom, a well-balanced diet, in general, will provide your body with the right kind of energy so you can keep up with the business of mom’s life and new mom exhaustion.

 4. Drink Lots Of Water